Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 *S-VISSR switching from a carrier to the image broadcast at XX:59*

 #### FengYun 4 series
-- **FengYun 4A** and **FengYun 4B** currently broadcast a **linearly polarized LRIT** ~~and **HRIT** signal~~.
-The LRIT signal only broadcasts at a very poor quality (Have to confirm, but less than 4 km/px)~~, HRIT only transmits a single unencrypted infrared channel~~.
+- **FengYun 4A** and **FengYun 4B** are currently not broadcasting anything useful. ~~currently broadcast a **linearly polarized LRIT** and **HRIT signal~ The LRIT signal only broadcasts at a very poor quality (Have to confirm, but less than 4 km/px), HRIT only transmits a single unencrypted infrared channel~~.

-> NOTE: As of the latest commit, FengYun 4A has recently started broadcasting its LRIT signal, but no products have been decoded so far.
-FengYun 4B is still commisioning, has only transmitted old FY 4A imagery so far.
+- This satellite serues has been shrouded in mystery, with both satellites having transmitted xRIT in the past but without any live imagery.
+These have seemingly since stopped without any acknowledgement from NSMC (Satellite operators).
+- If you have any information about these, please contact me using the information at the bottom of this page.

 > Both HRIT broadcasts are currently disabled.
+LRIT on 4A is currently disabled.
+I have been unable to confirm whether 4B LRIT is operational.

 ![FengYun LRIT screenshot from SatDump](../../assets/images/Radio/FengYun-LRIT.jpg) <br>